nomemory/mockneat/README.md

 The good:
 - The first stable "alpha" release is going to come soon;
+- There is a small amount of documentation that can be found [here](https://github.com/nomemory/mockneat/wiki).
+Documenting the library is going to become one of the priorities;

 Still a lot of work:
 - The test coverage is far from being complete.
 At this moment there are around 380 Unit Tests that cover most of the functionality, but a lot of "corner-cases" are still not tested;
 - There is no Maven Central / JCenter repository yet.
 The only way you can the library is through github and build it yourself using gradle;

 The bad:
 - The library makes heavy use of Java 8 features.
-At this moment it only supports Java 8+, and there are no plans for supporting previous Java versions.
+At this moment it only supports Java 8+, and there are no plans for supporting previous Java versions;
+- The documentation is lacking;

+Plans for the future:
+- Add new random generators (IBAN, SSC, Lorem Ipsum, etc.);
+- Add functionality to help the developer generate SQL Inserts directly;
+- Improve the MockUnit<T> API;
+- Drastically improve code quality;

 ## Sneak-Peek